vvvamii/Spinning-pyramid/README.md

 # Spinning pyramid

-Short program that shows spinning pyramid in the console window.
+Short program that shows a spinning pyramid in the console window.